6.1 Request Workflow Controls and Escalation

 • Release errors, wrong-recipient events, and near misses.

-• Portal support requests and unresolved access complaints.
+• Portal support tickets and unresolved access complaints.

-• Vendor turnaround, rejection rate, and quality audit findings.
+• ROI vendor turnaround, rejection rate, and quality-audit findings.

 Test Your Knowledge